What Does Euro 6 Mean for Van Drivers?

 Selective Catalytic Reduction (SCR)

-Firstly, your van or pick-up will need an extra tank to store the AdBlue solution in order for it to break NOx emissions down into less harmful nitrogen and water vapour.
+To put your mind at rest, AdBlue is only needed for diesel-based vehicles.
+If this is the case, an extra tank will be fitted within your van’s engine, to store the AdBlue solution in order for it to break down NOx emissions into less harmful nitrogen and water vapour.
 The tank is around 10-20 litres in volume and can take from 30kg up to 80kg of a van's payload.

-It will also be your responsibility to keep the AdBlue levels topped up and cover the costs just like oil and water.
-Prices do vary, but it typically costs around £8 - £20 a litre and can be purchased from certain retail outlets, service stations and dealerships.
+It will be your responsibility to keep the AdBlue levels topped up and cover those costs - just like you would with engine oil and coolant.
+Prices do vary, but it typically costs from around 50p to £1 per litre and can be purchased from many retail outlets, service stations and dealerships across the country.

-Although it seems like you're going to have be paying out a lot more to have a Euro 6 van; that really isn't the case.
-With more refined engine technology you get increased engine efficiency which means better fuel economy and less frequent trips to the pumps.
+Although it seems like you're going to be paying out more for a Euro 6 van; that really isn't the case.
+More refined engine technology means increased vehicle efficiency, which in turn means better fuel economy and less frequent trips to the fuel pumps.
 Euro 6 engines are typically more powerful than their Euro 5 counterparts as well.

-The main aim of the Euro 6 standards is to reduce NOx, but the newly developed technology also reduces CO2 emissions.
-This could be helpful should the Government decide to change the road tax system for LCVs from the current fixed rate to one based on CO2 emissions as has been discussed for 2018.
-Similarly, if you run a fleet, decreasing your company's carbon footprint could also help with taxation.
+The main aim of the Euro 6 standards is to reduce NOx, but its advanced technology also reduces CO2 emissions too.
+If you run a fleet of vehicles, decreasing your company's carbon footprint could also provide taxation benefits.

-If you travel into the ULEZ with a van that is not Euro 6 compliant, you will be charged an additional £12.50 per day.
-This means that vans travelling in central London during the business week could face an extra £62.50 per week, which equates to £3,250 per annum.
+If you travel into ULEZ with a van that is not Euro 6 compliant, you will be charged an additional £12.50 per day.
+This means that vans travelling into central London during the business week could face an extra £62.50 per week, which adds up to a pricey £3,250 per year.

-Even if you don't travel into London on a regular basis, or at all, having a van that is not Euro 6 compliant is very likely to have a dramatic effect on the value of that van because you are limiting the market that the van can be sold to - i.e. no business that travels into London.
-Therefore, purchasing a Euro 6 van now eliminates the risk of the van's potential drastic loss of value in 2019 and means that you can travel in the ULEZ without incurring any additional charges.
+Even if you don't travel to London on a regular basis (or at all) having a van that is not Euro 6 compliant is very likely to have a dramatic effect on the value of the vehicle.
+This is because you are limiting the market that the van can be re-sold to - i.e. no business that travels into London.
+A Euro 6 van will be worth much more at resale value than its Euro 5 counterpart.

-The simple answer is no. Euro 6 legislation only applies to new vans, so you don't need to make any modifications to your current van in order to be compliant.
-Euro 6 vans have been in production from several manufacturers for some time now, so when you need to buy a new van, there will be a whole range of compliant vans to choose from.
+The simple answer is no. Euro 6 legislation only applies to new vans, so if you own a used van that is Euro 5, you won't be able to make any modifications to your current van in order to be compliant or upgrade it to Euro 6 standards.
+This is because Euro 6 vans have been in production by manufacturers for several years now, so the technology used is much more advanced than in older pre-Euro 6 vans.